-OCOK will report known critical incidents, licensing investigations, licensure board reports and investigations, suspected fraud or fraud investigations and violations that occur within OCOK's
+OCOK will report known critical incidents, licensing investigations, licensure board reports and investigations, suspected fraud or fraud investigations and violations that occur within OCOK's service model to DFPS in accordance with Licensing Minimum Standards and contract requirements.

 OCOK will make reasonable efforts to ensure services provided to children and families are offered in the individual's primary language.